kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![stages of a CPU cycle](/assets/2025-06-16-concurrency/cpu-stages.png)

-That is a whoefully basic description of the CPU, there's a lot more going on but for our sake this is enough detail to continue.
+That is a woefully basic description of the CPU, there's a lot more going on but for our sake this is enough detail to continue.

 > If you're reading this article you're probably familiar with the "other PU", the GPU.
-This is also responible for executing instructions and is incredibly fast due to its massive amounts of cores which enable parallelism however GPUs have far limited instruction set compared to CPUs so they can only perform a limited set of tasks, like BitCoin mining
+This is also responsible for executing instructions and is incredibly fast due to its massive amounts of cores which enable parallelism however GPUs have far limited instruction set compared to CPUs so they can only perform a limited set of tasks, like BitCoin mining

 ## Processes